Zephaniah Thomas: 2016 onwards

 In October 2016 he re-signed for Rossington Main from Mickleover Sports, having been with the latter since 2015.
 He scored on his third debut, against Grimsby Borough in the Northern Counties East Football League on 15 October 2016, but the spell with The Colliery was short-lived as he returned to Mickleover Sports in time for the FA Trophy game at Leamington on 29 October 2016.
 He transferred to Shaw Lane in February 2017, Stafford Rangers in March 2017 and Frickley Athletic later that same month.
 On 18 August 2017, he was brought back to Mickleover Sports once again.
 He made his debut for fellow Derbyshire club Glossop North End on 28 October 2017.
 In February 2018 he signed for Campion of 10th tier Northern Counties East League Division One, before relocating to Bradford neighbours and league rivals Eccleshill United shortly after.
 He made his debut at home against AFC Emley on 21 March 2018.

 Prior to the 2018–19 Northern Premier League Division One West season, Leek Town announced his signature.
 He come off the bench in the 71st minute as Leek Town won the season opener at Skelmersdale United on 18 August 2018.

 On 29 September 2018 he made another debut, for Brighouse Town of the Division One East, away at Glossop North End.
 He spent the remainder of the season with Town, before moving south to Belper Town of the – after a division restructuring – neighbouring Division One South East in June 2019.
 Later that year, he returned to Rossington Main.
 He joined Frickley Athletic for the third time in February 2020.
 Later on in the year he joined North Yorkshire side Selby Town.
 In December 2020, he returned to former club Brighouse Town.

 In July 2023, Thomas signed for Ossett United who joined the club in the role of player-coach.

-In August 2024, Thomas joined Dearne & District as First Team Manager.
+In August 2024, Thomas joined Dearne & District as part-time First Team player-manager.
+Thomas' spell at Dearne & District has been relatively long, given that as of August 2026 Thomas has made 39 club transfers over 18 years, spanning five countries.
+He combines this role with that as lead coach for Derby County under-12s team.